Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Results

 \section{Results}

-In the following subsections, we denote the 164 programming tasks in HumanEval~\cite{chen2021evaluating} as {\ttfamily Task 0-163}.
-Due to the page limit, some of the code examples are omitted or simplified.
-We refer the readers to our website (\href{https://llm-code-errors.cs.purdue.edu}{https://llm-code-errors.cs.purdue.edu}) for more details.
+In this section, we denote the 164 programming tasks in HumanEval~\cite{chen2021evaluating} as {\ttfamily Task 0-163}.
+Due to the page limit, some code examples are simplified.
+We refer the readers to our Github repository for more details~\cite{ourwebsite}.